 “This is the coolest thing we’ve ever done,” says Maurice Smith.
 “It’s really anchored in the notion that we as credit unions should focus on people who need us the most.
 Based on historical trends, the next recession will be in 2027.
 It would be a shame if we faced the next bout of financial troubles not having applied what we learned from previous recessionary times.”

 Digital lending CUSOs and fintech taking the reins

-Unfortunately, not everyone in the movement has been able or willing to take action on such digital solutions.
+Unfortunately, not everyone in the movement has been able or is willing to take action on such digital solutions.

 The rise of digital lending and a more financially-inclusive world

-Digital lending has become a new addition to the lending industry and has disrupted the historic challenge of addressing the delays in consumers accessing proper credit.
-These digital lenders use digital payments data to underwrite loans in near-real time.
+Digital lending has become a new addition to the lending ecosystem and has disrupted the historic challenge of addressing the delays in consumers accessing proper credit.
+These digital lenders use payments data to underwrite loans in near-real time.
 QCash, for instance, employs a patented relational underwriting algorithm that takes the member from application to fund deposit (if approved) in 60 seconds.